Digital Cinema Initiatives

 Digital Cinema Initiatives, LLC (DCI) is a consortium of major motion picture studios, formed to establish specifications for a common systems architecture for digital cinema systems.

 The organization was formed in March 2002 by Metro-Goldwyn-Mayer, (Note: Metro-Goldwyn-Mayer withdrew as a member of DCI in May 2005, prior to the release of the DCI Specification.)
 Paramount Pictures, Sony Pictures, 20th Century Studios, (Note: 20th Century Studios withdrew as a member of DCI in March 2019, as a consequence of its merger with The Walt Disney Company.)
 Universal Studios, Walt Disney Studios and Warner Bros.
+Entertainment.

 The primary purpose of DCI is to establish and document specifications for an open architecture for digital cinema that ensures a uniform and high level of technical performance, reliability and quality.
 By establishing a common set of content requirements, distributors, studios, exhibitors, d-cinema manufacturers and vendors can be assured of interoperability and compatibility.
 Because of the relationship of DCI to many of Hollywood's key studios, conformance to DCI's specifications is considered a requirement by software developers or equipment manufacturers targeting the digital cinema market.